BenNoumaBadreddine/python-project-template/README.md

 ```
 pre-commit install
 ```
-## Add the local python project to your Github
+## Add the local python project to your GitHub
 * Open the terminal, change the current working directory to your local project.
 * Initialize the local directory as a Git repository.
 ```